ShirleyxZhang/cs50_final/docs/IMPLEMENTATION.md

 -Possibly Based on the location Data and the data from the (Team List), this would only work if this check is met

--Sends a signal to the Game Server to relay the ID of the player being captured
+-Sends a signal to the Game Server to relay the ID of the player being captured; THis is no longer overwatched by a 60 second timer, but on the pebble a new window pops up indicating this informationa and new game state.

-Once captured Player is made Inactive(PlayerList)
+-Once captured Player is made Inactive(PlayerList)

-      Key: Pebble ID
-      DATA: FA Struct

 -Checks on the proximity